ChristianGracia/christiangracia.com3.0/README.md

 # christiangracia3.0

+# Modular + LazyLoading

+each page on this site except the home page is its own lazy loaded module with components, modals, and services

 This repo contains the code for my personal website reritten from scratch for the third time but this time in Angular

 this code is live at https://www.christiangracia.com